-- the short-term indicator Liquidity Coverage Ratio (LCR), which expresses the ratio between the amount of available assets readily monetizable (cash and the readily liquidable securities held by UniCredit) and the net cash imbalance accumulated over a 30-day stress period; as of 1 January 2018, the indicator is subject to a minimum regulatory requirement of 100 per cent; and - the 12-month structural liquidity indicator Net Stable Funding Ratio (NSFR), which corresponds to the ratio between the available amount of stable funding and the required amount of stable funding.
+- the short-term indicator LCR, which expresses the ratio between the amount of available assets readily monetizable (cash and the readily liquidable securities held by UniCredit) and the net cash imbalance accumulated over a 30-day stress period; as of 1 January 2018, the indicator is subject to a minimum regulatory requirement of 100 per cent; and - the 12-month structural liquidity indicator NSFR, which corresponds to the ratio between the available amount of stable funding and the required amount of stable funding.
 While the LCR is already in force, the NSFR has been introduced as a requirement in the CRRII published in June 2019 and will apply from June 2021.

-As of June 2020, the LCR of the Group was equal to 148% (calculated as the average of the 12 latest end of month ratios).
-At the same date, the NSFR was above the internal limit of 101.3% set in the risk appetite framework.
+As of June 2020, the LCR of the Group was equal to 148 per cent. (calculated as the average of the 12 latest end of month ratios).
+At the same date, the NSFR was above the internal limit of 101.3 per cent. set in the risk appetite framework.